 The most important part of your credit score is a history of on-time payments.
 This factor alone comprises 35% of your FICO® Score.
 Even a single missed payment can have a very negative impact on your score.
 The best way to ensure that you don’t miss a payment is to set up autopay.

-Additionally, make sure you pay your balance in full.
-If you pay the balance in full, you will not have to pay interest.
-And there is nothing more ridiculous than paying interest on a secured credit card.
+Additionally, make sure you pay your balance in full, so you will not have to pay interest.
+There is nothing more ridiculous than paying interest on a secured credit card.
 Remember: Your credit limit is equal to your deposit.
 You are literally borrowing your own money.
 But if you pay interest (at a high rate), you will be paying a bank to borrow from yourself.

 This is just a long way of saying that Margarita’s approach worked.
 If you want to use a secured credit card to build your credit score, just use it every month for a $10 charge.
 And pay that balance in full and on time.
-As a result, your score will improve quickly.
+As a result, your score should improve.

 How to select the best secured credit card

-Our top choice for 2018 is the Discover it® Secured.
+Our top choice is the Discover it® Secured.

 How the Discover it® Secured works